 The contained particles promote the activeness of microorganisms, which feed on nitrate and break it down biologically.
 For example, Tetra NitrateMinus – Click to view on Amazon.

 7. The best advice – Stop overfeeding

-Can Seachem Prime remove nitrates from shrimp tank?
+Can Seachem Prime remove nitrates from the shrimp tank?

 Seachem Prime does not remove ammonia, nitrite, or nitrate from the system.
 It simply binds with those compounds making them harmless to the inhabitants and still bioavailable to the beneficial bacteria.